RafiGabizon/Rafi_mentor_app/README.md

 ## About the Project

-Rafi Mentor App is a full-stack web application that enables users to register as mentors or mentees, manage sessions, and share knowledge in a structured and user-friendly environment.
+App is a full-stack web application that enables users to register as mentors or mentees, manage sessions, and share knowledge in a structured and user-friendly environment.

-This project was created as part of a learning and development initiative.

 ## Technologies Used